 A retro-flavored cooking space by Seattle Custom Cabinets situated in the Pacific Northwest pairs a hexagon tile countertop with a subway tile backsplash.
 The winning combination boosts visual interest by adding contrasting patterns to the mostly white kitchen.
 Over the sink area are two vintage-inspired milk glass pendants lights.
 The range is a vintage Wedgewood double oven from the 1940s.Continue to 3 of 13 below.

 Modern Square Tile Countertop in White

-It is your kitchen after all, so it is perfectly ok to get mighty creative when tiling your cooking space.
+It is your kitchen after all, so it is perfectly okay to get mighty creative when tiling your cooking space.
 This custom kitchen features countertops covered with baby blue tiles.
 The cubby storage adds even more functionality into this stylish yet practical open concept room.
-The kitchen is by DTILE situated in the Netherlands.Continue to 9 of 19 below.
+The kitchen is by DTILE situated in the Netherlands.Continue to 7 of 13 below.

-It's possible to cover a laminate countertop with new tile.
+It's possible to cover a laminate countertop with some new tile.
 Here Timisha, the blogger behind Tool Box Divas gets the job done using marble floor tile—ingenious.
-Her super smart DIY shares everything you need to know from the best tools to use, and the must have tiling products for creating a watertight seal.Continue to 10 of 19 below.
+Her super-smart DIY shares everything you need to know from the best tools to use, and the must-have tiling products for creating a watertight seal.Continue to 8 of 13 below.